23 Vintage Photos of Birthday Parties Through the Decades

 Courtesy Lucille Tico/Reminisce

 My twin sister Carolyn (far left), older sister, Celia (middle), and I all had our hair done up in Shirley Temple curls for Celia’s sixth birthday in 1937,” says Lucille Tico of Santa Barbara, California.
+If you think these Shirley Temple outfits are adorable, you’ll love these vintage Halloween photos.

 Good eats and iced tea